bitnami/charts/bitnami/rabbitmq-cluster-operator/README.md

             +-----------------+
 ```

 The operator will extend the Kubernetes API with the following object: *RabbitmqCluster*.
-From that moment, the user will be able to deploy objects of these kinds and the previously deployed Operator will take care of deploying all the required Deployments, ConfigMaps and Services for running a RabbitMQ instance.
+From that moment, the user will be able to deploy objects of these kinds and the previously deployed Operator will take care of deploying all the required StatefulSets, ConfigMaps and Services for running a RabbitMQ instance.
 Its lifecycle is managed using *kubectl* on the RabbitmqCluster objects.
 The following figure shows the deployed objects after deploying a *RabbitmqCluster* object using *kubectl*:

 ```
   +--------------------+